even13/CV/README.md

 **Natural History Museum and University College London** (May 2016 - Aug 2019)
 *Research Assistant - Palaeontology*
+- Collect and process 3D scans of fossil and extant Tetrapods in multiple museum and university collections in Europe and North America
+- Expertise in 3D imaging for natural sciences

 **University of Poitiers** (Feb 2016 - Apr 2016)
 *Research Technician - Geology*
+- Process CT scans of sedimentary rocks from the Francevillian basin (Gabon)
+- Handle records associated to rock samples

 ## Hobbies and Interests